List of Hot Adult Contemporary number ones of 1986

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1986, 25 songs topped the chart, then published under the title Hot Adult Contemporary, based on playlists submitted by radio stations.
+In 1986, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1986 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1986, 25 songs topped the chart based on playlists submitted by radio stations.

-In the year's first issue of Billboard the number one song was "Say You, Say Me" by Lionel Richie, which was in its fifth week at number one.
-It held the top spot for a single week in 1986 before being replaced by "That's What Friends Are For" by Dionne & Friends.
-A charity single intended to raise funds for HIV/AIDS-related causes, the song was performed by Dionne Warwick with Elton John, Gladys Knight and Stevie Wonder.
+In the year's first issue of Billboard, the number one song was "Say You, Say Me" by Lionel Richie, which was in its fifth week at number one.
+It was replaced a week later by "That's What Friends Are For" by Dionne & Friends.
+A charity single intended to raise funds for HIV/AIDS-related causes, the song was performed by Dionne Warwick, Elton John, Gladys Knight and Stevie Wonder.
 After two weeks in the top spot, it was replaced by Wonder's solo single "Go Home".
 Three months later, Wonder returned to number one with "Overjoyed", making him the only artist to achieve three AC chart-toppers in 1986.
-Among the acts to top the chart for the first time during the year was the duo of Gloria Loring and Carl Anderson.
-Loring portrayed the character Liz Chandler on the soap opera Days of Our Lives and in her role as a singer performed the song "Friends and Lovers" with guest star Anderson.
-The song was not initially released commercially, but after a version by Juice Newton and Eddie Rabbitt entered the country charts, Loring and Anderson's recording was released and topped the AC chart.
+Among the acts to top the chart for the first time during the year was the pairing of Gloria Loring and Carl Anderson.
+Loring portrayed the character Liz Chandler on the soap opera Days of Our Lives and, in her role as a singer, performed the song "Friends and Lovers" with guest star Anderson in 1985.
+The song was not initially released commercially, but after a version by Eddie Rabbitt and Juice Newton entered the country charts, Loring and Anderson's recording was released and topped the AC chart in September 1986.
 Rabbitt and Newton's version of the song topped Billboard's Hot Country Singles chart in October, meaning that versions of the same song by two different acts were number ones in their respective genres within a month of each other.